 While the evenings and nights of KansasFest are renowned for their spontaneity, the mornings and afternoons are reserved for sessions spanning a variety of uses, extensions, and applications of the Apple II family.
+Similarly, the virtual event features a variety of topics ranging from Apple II artwork to hooking your retro computer up to the internet.
 Just as varied as these sessions are the good people who volunteer to present them.
 If you have a topic you’d like to present, please fill out the session proposal form.

 - Fear not — if your session doesn’t make it in this year, we’ll strive to get you in next year.

 Past sessions have included hardware, software and game demonstrations, and tutorials; integration of the Apple II with other devices; emulators; programming; Apple II history; or any subject that would be of interest to Apple II users.
 We also love other retro computers, especially if you incorporate into your session how it compares and contrasts with the Apple II.

 If you’ve never done a session, check out a sample of past year’s contributions.